 Division 3 — Operation and management of community kindergartens

-202. Minister may give directions
+202. Minister may direct registered kindergarten as to standards

 (1) The Minister may give directions in writing to the governing body of a community kindergarten requiring the governing body to observe any standard for the time being determined under section 194(2).